S-DeHerrera-Neil/COSC/Bash_README.md

 # CTFs Q/A 01-15
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 01 Brace Expansion
-Brace expansion is a mechanism by which arbitrary strings may be generated, for commands that will take multiple arguements.
+Brace expansion is a mechanism by which arbitrary strings may be generated, for commands that will take multiple arguments.
 For the below examples, the first example is equivalent to the second command.
 $ mkdir /var/log/{auth,syslog,dmesg}_log
 $ mkdir /var/log/auth_log /var/log/syslog_log /var/log/dmesg_log